Getty Images

 Tip

-4 long-term data backup options
+4 long-term backup options for enterprise data

 Data backups ensure copies of critical data are available in the event of a crisis or failure.
 When backing up long-term data, cost and capacity are vital considerations.

-Security is a key factor for all storage, but organizations working with long-term data backups should also pay particular attention to access, cost and capacity.
+Security is a key factor for all storage, but organizations working with long-term data backups should also pay close attention to access, cost and capacity.
 Since long-term data isn't accessed as often as mission-critical files, performance and retrieval times for these backups can be lower than for high-priority data.
-This can vary if the organization is subject to service-level agreements (SLAs) that require rapid recovery times.

 Security is a key factor for all storage, but organizations working with long-term data backups should also pay particular attention to access, cost and capacity.